-Let us start from the basic colors.
+Let us start with the basic colors.

 What you need is just Red, Blue, Yellow and White color to produce the natural flesh tone.

 - Using blue and yellow, make a rich green color.
-Now add same proportion of red or orange so that you will reach in a brown color.
+Now add the same proportion of red or orange so that you will reach in a brown color.
 If you mix the ingredients well, you will get a smooth effect.